aschankler/scitest/doc/data_format.rst

 .. code-block::
     :name: result-set-schema

-    result-name: <result information>
     query-set: <query set name>
     results:
       - <query result>
       - ...

-The result information is currently unused but may be used to provide provenance.
 The query results are serialized according to the following schema:

 .. code-block::